 Although you can experience Sonoma County from the air in a hot air balloon, the best way to get to Lake Sonoma is with a car.
 Most travelers from outside the region will fly into one of the airports in San Francisco or San Jose, but the drive is about 100 miles from San Fran and a little further from San Jose.

 There’s also a small regional airport in Santa Rosa, a little closer to Sonoma County, but you might end up stopping in San Francisco on a layover anyway to get to Santa Rosa.
-If you’re making your way around Sonoma County on a leisurely road trip of the state’s wineries, consider an afternoon at Lake Sonoma to relax.
+If you’re heading around Sonoma County on a leisurely road trip to the state’s wineries, consider an afternoon at Lake Sonoma to relax.

 6. Donner Lake